datahubio/datahub-v2-docs/docs/getting-started/installing-data.md

 2. Download the pre-built binary for your platform (MacOS, LinuxOS x64 or Windows)
 3. Uncompress, make it executable and place into your `$PATH` (see below for your OS)

+## Windows MSI

+If you're using MSI for Windows, you can install it in a standard way and jump to the <a href="#verifying-the-installation">next step</a>.

 ## MacOS

 ```bash